alamehan/nice-list/README.md

   * [Status Annitations](https://www.figma.com/community/plugin/795096273369409539/Status-Annotations) - Quickly indicate the status of your designes when collaborating with your team.
   * [Notepad](https://www.figma.com/community/plugin/739527655081183968/Notepad) - Use Notepad to add a place for notes to your Figma documents.

+* Web Safe Guide
+  * [A11y - Color Contrast Checker](https://www.figma.com/community/plugin/733159460536249875/A11y---Color-Contrast-Checker) - Design products that are accessible, ethical, and inclusive.
+All based on WCAG guidelines.
+  * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
+  * [Color Blind](https://www.figma.com/community/plugin/733343906244951586/Color-Blind) - allows you to view your designs in the 8 different types of color vision deficiencies.
+  * [VisualEyes](https://www.figma.com/community/plugin/740542057689267294/VisualEyes) - Understand how users look in your prototypes and how clear pleasing are your designs.
+  * [Design Lint](https://www.figma.com/community/plugin/801195587640428208/Design-Lint) - Finds missing styles within your designs on all your layers.

 * Tools & Tidy Up
   * [Easy Units](https://www.figma.com/community/plugin/835063877729335093/Easy-Units) - Convert your shape and text from pixels to inches, rem, cm, ft.
   * [Super Select](https://www.figma.com/community/plugin/750783568176946334/Super-Select) - Select All Siblings and Invert Siblings support multiple layer selections.